jerryochoa8a/ninja-gold/README.md

 # ninja-gold
-a small game that shows the practice and use of session
+a small game that shows my practice django session